jeking3/bdde/README.md

 ### `BDDE_ARCH`

 Set the architecture to use in the container.
-Choices are (* default):

-- arm64
-- ppc64
-- x86_64 (*)
+Choices are based on the available Dockerfiles.
+The default is `x86_64`.

+### `BDDE_DISTRO`

+Set the operating system for the docker container.
+Choices are based on the available Dockerfiles.
+The default is `ubuntu`.

 ### `BDDE_DOCK`

 Additional options to pass to docker.
+Not commonly used.

-### `BDDE_OS`
+### `BDDE_EDITION`

-Set the operating system for the docker container.
-Choices are (* default):

-- deb (*) - Debian based
-- red - RedHat based
+Set the distribution edition (release).
+Choices are based on the available Dockerfiles.
+The default is `focal`.

 ### `BDDE_REPO`

-Set the Docker Hub repository name to pull from or name the images for.
+Set the Docker Hub repository name to pull from.
 The default is `jeking3/bdde`.

 ### `BDDE_SHELL`